NordicSemiconductor/IOS-nRF-Toolbox/README.md

 The nRF Toolbox is a container app that stores your Nordic Semiconductor apps for Bluetooth Smart in one location.

-The current version is 2.3.
+The current version is 2.4.
+New in 2.4 version: User can retrieve connected peripherals while scanning.

 It contains applications demonstrating Bluetooth Smart profiles:
 * **Cycling Speed and Cadence**,